ryanluoli1/Kaggle-Competitions/Open Problems - Multimodal Single-Cell Integration/README.md

 Devised a **`cross-validation`** strategy (for offline evlaution) that mimics the situtaions when evluating the models against the public and private test sets:
 - public: evaluating the models' performance on a **new donor**
 - private: evaluating the models' performance on a **new time point**

+## Codes

+- **Feature Engineering (CITEseq)**: feature engineering for the CITEseq samples
+- **LightGBM (CITEseq)**: training the LightGBM model used to predict protein levels based on the CITEseq samples
+- **GRU (CITEseq)**: training the GRU models used to predict protein levels based on the CITEseq samples
+- **Feature Engineering (Multiome)**: feature engineering for the Multiome samples
+- **MLP (CITEseq)**: training the MLP model used to predict gene expressions based on the Multiome samples
+- **Blending**: blending the results of the models and combine the blended predictions into a single csv file